 Concierge retainers cover routine office visits and in-office services, as well as lab work and simple diagnostics (such as x-rays) in some cases, but usually not prescriptions or procedures.
 Retainer amount depends on provided services, payment frequency, prevailing costs in the local market, panel size (the provider’s active patient population), and possibly demographic factors (such as the patient’s age).

 Generally, annual retainer costs range from less than $200 to more than $5,000 per person, though high-end concierge medicine arrangements – in which doctors have only a handful of patients and remain on call 24 hours per day – can cost well over $10,000 per year.
-Family discounts are common in concierge arrangements, so families’ retainers are often lower than individuals’ retainers on a per-person basis.
-According to a late 2013 Wall Street Journal report, two-thirds of U.S. concierge retainers are less than $135 per month – regardless of whether they’re charged monthly, quarterly, or annually.
+Family discounts are common in concierge arrangements, so families’ retainers are often lower than individuals’ retainers on a per-person basis, and many providers operate on a “sliding scale” that’s sensitive to patient income.
+According to an analysis by the Journal of the American Board of Family Medicine, the average concierge medicine retainer is under $100 per month.

 On the other hand, concierge retainers typically only cover primary care.
 Concierge patients must pay out of pocket for hospital services, specialist consultations, prescriptions, and other non-routine medical care not covered by their accompanying catastrophic plans.
 While it’s difficult to determine needs for such services in advance, patients weighing concierge arrangements against traditional health insurance plans need to estimate what they’ll utilize and determine which option serves them better.